pauljickling/notes/terminal/sed_and_awk.md

 The `&` character indicates a matched pattern where you don't necessarily know what the exact pattern will be.
 For example, lets say you want to put parenthesis around a particular matched pattern, you could write `sed "s/[a-z]*/(&)/g" file`

+In addition to replacing lines, sed can also be used to delete lines that match the regular expression.

+`sed /expression/d foo.txt`

 ### Sed on Macs